 |Red Oak - Natural Finish||$730 to $900||$7.30 to $9|

 |Kempas - Natural Finish||$1,250 to $1,550||$12.50 to $15.50|

 |Tigerwood||$1,300 to $1,600||$13 to $16|

 |Black Acacia - Tinted Taupe||$1,000 to $1,230||$10 to $12.30|

 Solid Wood, Not Engineered:

 These estimates do not include engineered wood, a different product than solid hardwood.
-Engineered wood costs approximately 10% to 15% more than solid hardwood.
+Engineered wood costs approximately 10 percent to 15 percent more than solid hardwood.
 For example, DIY installation of solid kempas is around $12.50; engineered kempas would cost about $13.72 per square foot.